Security Programs for Windows

 Computer Payment Enforcer is a computer program that helps you to collect payments for computers that you have sold on credit or are renting out.
 Installed on a computer you are selling or leasing, it will lock down the computer when payments are overdue.
 In order to unlock the computer, the person must input a payment code, which you supply once they have made their payment.
 For more information, click here.

-provides access control and usage management.
-When installed, it allows you to
+and usage management.
+When installed, it allows you to either create a

-either create a list of blocked programs or a list of allowed programs.
-In the
+list of blocked programs or a list of allowed programs.
+In the blocked

 In both modes, you can assign optional passwords to the programs on the list.
 In blocked program mode, if no password is assigned to a program, it cannot be individually unblocked.
 If a password is assigned to a blocked program, it can be unblocked using the password.
 In the allowed program mode, if no password is assigned to the program, it is never blocked.
 If a password is assigned to the program, it is blocked until someone enters the password for that program. passwords are useful if several people use the computer, and you want each to be allowed to use different programs.
 You can give each person the passwords to the programs they are allowed to use.